rmit-s3674270-wenpeng-jiang/WDTAssignment1/README.md

 StudentFactory.cs

---the factory class of student, to creat staff object
+--the factory class of student, to creat student object

 User.cs